buchi2/smarthome/enocean/README.md

 Configure items
 =

  The following example is for a rocker/switch with two rocker and 6 available combinations (EEP F6_02_02).
 left rocker down = A1
 left rocker up = A0
 right rocker down = B1
+right rocker up = B0
+both rockers up = A1B1
+both rockers down = A0B0

+The following example is for a rocker/switch with two rocker and 6 available combinations (EEP F6_02_03).
+left rocker down = A1
+left rocker up = A0
+right rocker down = B1